samuelmtimbo/unit/src/docs/start/README.md

 ![](/public/gif/start/25.gif)

+> [!NOTE]
+> When saving the current graph, only data in constant inputs will be persisted.

 ## Graph | Tree View

 To switch between Graph View or Tree View, click on the "circle or square" toggle close to the Search.